terraform-ibm-modules/terraform-ibm-base-account-enterprise/solutions/account-infrastructure-base/README.md

 - An Activity Tracker target for the COS bucket
 - An Activity Tracker route to route events to the COS bucket.
 - A new Trusted Profile for Projects access.
-- A set of FSCloud compliant Context Based Restrictions (CBRs) Rules and Zones.
+- A set of context-based restriction rules and zones that are compliant with IBM Cloud Framework for Financial Services.

 ![account-infrastructure-base](https://raw.githubusercontent.com/terraform-ibm-modules/terraform-ibm-account-infrastructure-base/main/reference-architectures/base-account-enterprise.svg)